ankitects/anki-manual/src/deck-options.md

 given 12 days.

 ### New interval
+This setting works together with the 'Relearning Steps' and 'Minimun interval' settings from the 'Lapses' section.
+It
 Controls how much Anki should reduce the previous interval when pressing 'Again' in review cards.
 It reduces the previous interval to the percentage you